 WiRE businesses offer a multitude of products and services and they operate from the remotest rural locations and the busiest market towns.

-Since its inception in 1998, WiRE has grown from an academic research project based in Shropshire to a national membership organisation, widely recognised as a dynamic and positive force within the economy of rural areas and as the voice of rural women’s enterprise in the UK.
+Since its inception in 1998, WiRE has grown from an academic research project based in Shropshire, base at Harper Adams University, to a national membership organisation, widely recognised as a dynamic and positive force within the economy of rural areas and as the voice of rural women’s enterprise in the UK.
 WiRE has members in every part of Britain and aspires to provide business support and networking opportunities to rural women in every region of England.
 We have delivered regional development contracts for rural enterprise support and training to rural women; we carry out research and advocacy, and contribute to the teaching and learning of Harper Adams University.

 Networking continues to be the most important business benefit to women running rural businesses and we firmly believe that networks are by far the best vehicle for enabling business improvement.
 Networking is especially appropriate for female led, rurally based, businesses in enabling business improvement, collaborations and innovations.